Atum: Relationship to other gods

 Atum was a self-created deity, the first being to emerge from the darkness and endless watery abyss that existed before creation.
 A product of the energy and matter contained in this chaos, he created his children—the first deities, out of loneliness.
 He produced from his own sneeze, or in some accounts, semen, Shu, the god of air, and Tefnut, the goddess of moisture.
 The brother and sister, curious about the primeval waters that surrounded them, went to explore the waters and disappeared into the darkness.
 Unable to bear his loss, Atum sent a fiery messenger, the Eye of Ra, to find his children.
 The tears of joy he shed upon their return were the first human beings.

 Iconography

-Atum is usually depicted in anthropomorphic form, wearing either the royal head-cloth or the dual white and red crown of Upper and Lower Egypt, reinforcing his connection with kingship.
-He is typically depicted sitting on a throne and will usually be represented with the head of a ram when he is mentioned within the context of his connection to the underworld and his solar attributes.
+Atum is usually depicted in anthropomorphic form, wearing either the divine Tripartite wig or the dual white and red crown of Upper and Lower Egypt, known as the Double Crown, reinforcing his connection with kingship.
+In the Netherworld Books, he is sometimes depicted as an old man leaning on a stick, a reference to his role as the aging evening sun.
 Sometimes he is also shown as a serpent, the form he returns to at the end of the creative cycle, and also occasionally as a mongoose, lion, bull, lizard, or ape.
 When he is represented as a solar deity, he can also be depicted as a scarab and when in reference to his primeval origins he is also seen depicted as the primeval mound.
+In the Greco-Roman period, he was sometimes shown as a standing ape holding a bow and arrow.